juba/pyobsplot/README.md

 **Limitations:**

-- Plots with legends don't work in Quarto in formats other than HTML. (#9)
+- Plots with legends don't work in Quarto in formats other than HTML. (<https://github.com/juba/pyobsplot/issues/9>)
-- Some faceting operations produce warnings when used as top-level faceting (but the plots should be fine).
-This doesn't happen when using mark-level faceting (with the `fx` and `fy` channels). (#3)

 ## Credits